ldn-softdev/jtc/User Guide.md

 bash $
 ```
 That is a correct result (though might not reflect what possibly was intended), let's review it:
-1. first line contains only result `"John"` - because template interpolation here failed (namespace `chld` does not yet exist yet,
+1. first line contains only result `"John"` - because template interpolation fails here (namespace `chld` does not yet exist yet,
 thus the resulting template is _invalid JSON_) hence source walk is used / printed last walked JSON value
-2. upon next (_interleaved_) walk, we see a correct result of template interpolation: `Parent`'s and `child`'s records are filled right
+2. upon next (_interleaved_) walk, we see a correct result of a template interpolation: `Parent`'s and `child`'s records are filled
-(template is a _valid JSON_ here)
+right (template is a _valid JSON_ here)
-3. in the third line, the result is also correct, albeit might be not the expected one - upon next _interleaved_ walk, the
+3. in the third line, the result is also correct, albeit might not be the expected one - upon next _interleaved_ walk, the
 namespace `pnt` is populated with `"Ivan"`, but the namespace `chld` still carries the old result.
 4. _etc._